gradle/gradle/design-docs/managed-model.md

 ### DSL improvements

+- support `Collection` (or `Iterable`) and arrays as parameter to setter.
+- support conversion of scalar types when added elements to a collection of scalars.
 - support the 'setter method' pattern from legacy domain types.
 For a simple type, the 'setter method' is equivalent to calling `set` or using `=`(equals) in the DSL:

 <!-- -->